eduardovivarp/medical-data-visualizer/README.md

 ### Assignment

+I solved this project as part of the evaluation for the data Analysis With Python Certificate 10/09/2023

 In this project, you will visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas.
 The dataset values were collected during medical examinations.

 #### Data description